5. Storage for Kubernetes Infrastructure Services¶

 Node-local container storage, a.k.a. graph driver storage

-One of the often overlooked components of a Kubernetes deployment is the storage which the container instances consume on the Kubernetes cluster nodes, usually referred to as graph driver storage.
-When a container is instantiated on a node it consumes capacity and IOPS to do many of it’s operations as only data which is read from or written to a persistent volume is offloaded to the external storage.
+One of the often overlooked components of a Kubernetes deployment is the storage which the container instances consume on the Kubernetes cluster nodes, usually referred to as Graph Driver Storage.
+When a container is instantiated on a node it consumes capacity and IOPS to do many of its operations, as only data which is read from or written to a persistent volume is offloaded to the external storage.
 If the Kubernetes nodes are expected to host dozens, hundreds, or more containers this may be a significant amount of temporary capacity and IOPS which are expected of the node-local storage.

 Even if you don’t have a requirement to keep the data, the containers still need enough performance and capacity to execute their application.
 The Kubernetes administrator and storage administrator should work closely together to determine the requirements for graph storage and ensure adequate performance and capacity is available.

-The typical method of augmenting the graph driver storage is to use a block device mounted at the location where container instance storage is located, e.g.
+The typical method of augmenting the graph driver storage is to use a block device mounted at the location where the container instance storage is located, e.g.

 /var/lib/docker.
-The host operating system being used to underpin the Kubernetes deployment will each have different methods for how to replace the graph storage with something more robust than a simple directory on the node.
+The host operating systems being used to underpin the Kubernetes deployment will each have different methods for how to replace the graph storage with something more robust than a simple directory on the node.
 Refer to the documentation from Red Hat, Ubuntu, SUSE, etc. for those instructions.

 Block protocol is specifically recommended for graph storage due to the nature of how the graph drivers work.
 In particular, they create thin clones, using a variety of methods depending on the driver, of the container image.
 NFS does not support this functionality and results in a full copy of the container image file system for each instance, resulting in significant performance and capacity implications.

-If the Kubernetes nodes are virtualized, this could also be addressed by ensuring that the datastore they reside on meets the performance and capacity needs, however the flexibility of having a separate device, even an additional virtual disk, should be carefully considered.
+If the Kubernetes nodes are virtualized, this could also be addressed by ensuring that the datastore they reside on meets the performance and capacity needs, however, the flexibility of having a separate device, even an additional virtual disk, should be carefully considered.
 Using a separate device gives the ability to independently control capacity, performance, and data protection to tailor the policies according to needs.
-Often the capacity and performance needed for graph storage can fluctuate dramatically, however data protection is not necessary.
+Often the capacity and performance needed for graph storage can fluctuate dramatically, however, data protection is not necessary.